zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

 "ti" (default)
-    Using MSP430.dll, the proprietary library from TI or a compatible one from a 3rd pary supplier.
+    Using MSP430.dll, the proprietary library from TI or a compatible one from a 3rd party supplier.

 "parjtag"
     Old way of using MSP430mspgcc.dll.
 Use "mspgcc" instead.